matthewhanson/presentations/README.md

-# Presentations I've done for things
+## presentations i've done for things

 The presentations in this folder use reveal-js and reveal-md, so that each presentation is a Markdown file with associated assets.
 These are published as HTML pages to http://matthewhanson.github.io/presentations.
-However, there is currently no directory listing so you need to know the complete path to a specific presentation.

-## Listing

-### 2019

-- FOSS4G-NA San Diego
-  - STAC and sat-utils

-### 2018

-- SatSummit 3
-- FOSS4G Dar es Salaam
-- FOSS4G-NA St Louis

 ## Serving and building presentations